bharatts/TCL_Assignment/README.md

 *
 *
 *
 2. Accept a character and a number from the keyboard and print that many number of copies of that character.
-(Also write the command line argument version of this script)\n
+(Also write the command line argument version of this script). <br />
 Example Input
 Enter a character: F
 Enter a number: 4